pawelekg95/pygrm/docs/index.md

-Init perform of the command :param repositories: :return:
+Initial command to perform.
+Gathers basic information from user and stores it as AdditionalInfo object, accessible for descendants.
+Also, does very basic verification. :param repositories: User's repositories :return: Error code

 # Index